-General Fund Earmarked

-Reserve

-Legal Reserve

-Insurance Reserve

-Capital Reserve

-Restructuring Reserve

-Financial Management

-Financer

-Financer

-Financer

-Reserve

-Capital Fund Earmarked to fund any legal costs that arise.

-To fund any insurance claims below the excess during the year.

-To fund specific capital projects.

-To fund costs associated with the restructure of the Council.

-To meet any potential future financial liabilities that may arise (for example insurance claims)

-Externally Funded Reserve These are all external contributions which are committed to specific projects.
+General Fund Earmarked Reserve To fund specific projects Legal Reserve Earmarked to fund any legal costs that arise.
+Insurance Reserve To fund any insurance claims below the excess during the year.
+Capital Reserve To fund specific capital projects.
+Restructuring Reserve To fund costs associated with the restructure of the Council.
+Financial Management reserve To meet any potential future financial liabilities that may arise (for example insurance claims) Externally Funded Reserve These are all external contributions which are committed to specific projects.